← Back to TP-Link Routers Modem / Router UFB Settings

 - The router may restart to apply the new settings.
 Wait a few minutes for the restart to complete.

-6. Verify the Internet Connection
+6. Verify the internet connection

 - Once the router has restarted, check the status of your Internet connection by looking at the WAN/Internet LED indicator on the router.
 It should be solid green.